Judicial reform in Peru under Alberto Fujimori

-During the presidency of Alberto Fujimori (1990-2002) the Judiciary branch of Peru faced many reforms that the president enacted as a way to fulfill his campaign against terrorism.
+During the presidency of Alberto Fujimori from 1990 to 2000, the judiciary of Peru faced many reforms that the president enacted as a way to fulfill his campaign against terrorism.
 The reforms consisted of taking jurisdiction of terrorism cases away from civilian courts, changes in the structure of the court systems, and changes in the training of magistrates.
-These changes were implemented with popular support, however they also received much criticism from the legal establishment and the international community.
+These changes were implemented with popular support; however, they also received much criticism from the legal establishment and the international community.

 Background

 Before the election of Fujimori, Peru was deeply affected by terrorism and the Judiciary branch of the country was enveloped with corruption and bureaucracy.
 By the elections of 1990 it was obvious that fighting terrorism with the state of that institution was going to be difficult because of the sluggish pace of the institution and also the low rate of convictions of those accused of terrorism; under a 10% conviction rate.
 For this reason during his inaugural speech Fujimori promised to reform the Judiciary.